omnivector-solutions/slurm-demos/devito/acoustic_wave_propagation/README.md

 The implementation used in this example is based on [Devito's seismic modeling tutorial](https://github.com/devitocodes/devito/blob/master/examples/seismic/tutorials/01_modelling.ipynb).
 A detailed description of the problem and an introduction to seismic modeling can be found over there.

-The goal here is to run the simulation of the acoustic wave propagation (a.k.a, forward modeling), using Devito.
+The goal here is to run the simulation of the acoustic wave propagation (a.k.a, forward modeling) using Devito.

 ## Source code